apache/celix/documents/getting_started/using_services_with_c.md

 ```

-For a Celix service a service name, service version and service consumer range should be declared.
+For a Celix service a service name, service provider version and service consumer range should be declared.
 This is explicitly done with macros to prevent symbols so to that no linking dependencies are introduced.

 Then the actual struct for the service needs to be declared.